exercism/c/concepts/pointers/about.md

 }
 ```

-It may not be obvious, but the strings are declared and initialized as a pointer to an array of `char` arrays.
+It may not be obvious, but the array of strings is declared and initialized as a pointer to an array of `char` arrays.
 When the array of `char` arrays is passed into `print_strings`, the signature describes it as a pointer to pointer(s) to `char`.

 So how do we know that `char **` is really a pointer to an array of pointers to char arrays, and not a pointer to a pointer of a single char?